Supermacka/RecipeManagerApp/README.md

-# RecipeManagerApp
+**# RecipeManagerApp**
-Create and save recipes you like and have them all collected in one place.
+Create and save recipes that you like, and have them all collected in one place.
+Calculates the calorie intake for each recipe to help you get an improved understanding of your health and needs.

+*NOTE: Visual Studio and SQL Server Management Studio are required to run the app!

 **Instructions:**
-1.
+1. Download and connect to SQL Server Management Studio (SSMS): https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms?view=sql-server-ver15
+2. Download and save the RecipeManagerApp.
+3.